Menu

 User → Supervisor → [Researcher | Writer | Fact-Checker] → Supervisor → ... → Final Answer

 The supervisor always sits in the middle.
-Workers never talk to each other directly.
-Every message passes through the supervisor first.
+Workers never chat with each other.
+Every message goes through the supervisor first.

-Each worker agent needs its own tools and its own system prompt.
-We’ll build two simple specialists: a researcher and a writer.
+Each worker needs its own tools and its own system prompt.
+We will make two simple ones: a researcher and a writer.

-The @tool decorator turns a regular Python function into a LangGraph-compatible tool.
-Each tool gets a clear docstring that tells the LLM when and how to use it.
+The @tool decorator turns a regular Python function into something LangGraph can use.
+Each tool gets a clear docstring so the LLM knows when to reach for it.

 python